 The vehicle owner or designee shall remove each vehicle from the list of applicable vehicles within 30 calendar days of sale.

-Upon attesting responsibility for the complete list of vehicles, the Executive Officer shall provide the vehicle owner or designee with an Affirmation of Fleet Wide Compliance, if and when the vehicle owner or designee has demonstrated that each vehicle within the fleet complies with the requirements of this HD I/M Regulation and each vehicle within the fleet has a current, valid compliance certificate.
+Upon attesting responsibility for the complete list of vehicles, the Executive Officer shall provide the vehicle owner or designee with an Affirmation of Fleet Wide Compliance within 72 hours, if and when the vehicle owner or designee has demonstrated that each vehicle within the fleet complies with the requirements of this HD I/M Regulation.

 Required OBD Testing Data

-OBD data as specified in subsection (E)(6.1) of PART II, Appendix B shall be submitted via the file format specified in subsection (E)(4) of PART II, Appendix B for each OBD vehicle compliance test specified in section 2196.3(a)(1) and (2).
+OBD data as specified in subsection (E)(6.1) of PART II, California Standards for Heavy-Duty Remote On-board Diagnostics Devices shall be submitted via the file format specified in subsection (E)(4) of PART II, California Standards for Heavy-Duty Remote On-board Diagnostic Devices for each OBD vehicle compliance test specified in section 2196.3(a)(1) and (2).

 OBD data as specified in section 2193(f) shall be submitted for each OBD vehicle compliance test specified in section 2196.3(a)(3).